SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     even in other source files and modules.
 There are different semantic rules for each type that is extended. enum, struct, and class declaration extensions.
 FIXME: Write this section."
     What is the relevant, missing information?
+    What are the semantic rules associated with extending different types?

+    TODO: Email Doug et al. in a week or two (from 1/29/14) to get the rules.

 Subscript Declarations